twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Change animation

-The `$modal-fade-transform` variable determines the transform state of `.modal-dialog` before the modal fade-in animation, the `$modal-show-transform` variable determines the transform of `.modal-dialog` at the end of the modal fade-in animation.
+The `$modal-fade-transform` variable determines the transformed state of `.modal-dialog` before the modal fade-in animation; the `$modal-show-transform` variable determines the transform of `.modal-dialog` at the end of the modal fade-in animation.

-If you want for example a zoom-in animation, you can set `$modal-fade-transform: scale(.8)`.
+For example, if you want a zoom-in animation, you can set `$modal-fade-transform: scale(.8)`.

 ### Remove animation

-For modals that simply appear rather than fade in to view, remove the `.fade` class from your modal markup.
+For models that appear rather than fade into view, remove the `.fade` class from your modal markup.

 ```html
 <div class="modal" tabindex="-1" aria-labelledby="..." aria-hidden="true">